310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 There are no signs of dwelling anywhere nearby; only a majestically vast wilderness that stretches on.

-Around the building is some sort of training ground… This may sound like an exaggeration, but it sort of looks like a military facility.
+Around the building is some sort of training ground… This may sound like an exaggeration, but it kind of looks like a military facility.

 Ah, yes, I am aware of that.
-I have not forgotten that there are US military bases in Okinawa, so I will be extra careful not to trend anywhere close to them and risk myself.
+I have not forgotten that there are US military bases in Okinawa, so I will be extra careful not to risk myself by treading anywhere close to them.
 {% endbubble %}

 {% bubble Shinobu smilesoft %}